 Black, Asian and minority ethnic (BAME) nursing staff are more likely to experience difficulties accessing personal protective equipment (PPE) than their white colleagues, a survey has found.

 Across health and social care settings, both high-risk and not, a higher percentage of BAME respondents reported issues with PPE compared to their white counterparts.

-The findings by the Royal College of Nursing (RCN) follow an that found "discrimination" on the frontline of the coronavirus outbreak may be factor in the disproportionate number of BAME deaths among NHS staff.
+The findings by the Royal College of Nursing (RCN) follow an exclusive ITV News survey that found "discrimination" on the frontline of the coronavirus outbreak may be factor in the disproportionate number of BAME deaths among NHS staff.

 In the UK-wide survey of members working in high-risk environments, the RCN found less than half (43 per cent) of respondents from a BAME background said they had enough eye and face protection.

 In contrast, 66 per cent of white British nursing staff who responded said they had sufficient amounts of the same type of PPE.

 of BAME survey respondents said they had enough eye and face PPE.

 There was a similar disparity in the numbers of fluid-repellent gowns RCN members said they had access to.